vitest-dev/vitest/docs/guide/mocking.md

 ## Timers

-Whenever we test code that involves `timeOut`s or intervals, instead of having our tests it wait out or time-out.
+Whenever we test code that involves `timeOut`s or intervals, instead of having our tests wait it out or timeout.
 We can speed up our tests by using "fake" timers by mocking calls to `setTimeout` and `setInterval`, too.

-See the [`vi.mock()` api section](/api/#vi-usefaketimer) for a more in depth detailed API description.
+See the [`vi.usefaketimers` api section](/api/#vi-usefaketimers) for a more in depth detailed API description.

 ### Example